mojtabanpe/angular-carousel/README.md

 | arrows | boolean | true | Arrows for image navigation. |
 | arrowsOutside | boolean | false | Arrows on the outside of the carousel container. |
 | arrowsTheme | 'light', 'dark' | 'light' | Arrow color theme. |

-The IvyCarousel also has a Pro version, with an [extended API](http://ivylab.space/carousel).

 ## Author services